pthutta/kentico-onboarding-js/README.md

 **Notes:**
 - You might experience a dependency hell due to different versions of promises, fetch and their respective typings.
 The solution is to install `isomorphic-fetch` and `es6-promise` libraries plus their typings (see Task 4).
 Also make sure to *uninstall* all other packages for promises and fetch (plus their typings) otherwise you will get many wierd error messages.
-- To get at least a rough idea of how to write tests for thunk actions, try reading [this article](https://medium.com/@ferrannp/unit-testing-with-jest-redux-async-actions-fetch-9054ca28cdcd)
+- To get at least a rough idea of how to write tests for thunk actions, try reading [this article](https://medium.com/@ferrannp/unit-testing-with-jest-redux-async-actions-fetch-9054ca28cdcd) and then try to write your tests without `redux-mock-store`, using your own mock of dispatch according to [this article](https://www.ximedes.com/test-redux-action-creators-with-jest/)
 - In order to write tests properly, you will surely need to use some [mocking functionality provided by Jest testing framework](https://facebook.github.io/jest/docs/mock-functions.html#content).
 In case your linter starts to complain about it follow [this SO answer](http://stackoverflow.com/a/40265356).